RakhithJK/OfficeDev-teams-toolkit-wiki/Add-single-sign-on.md

     ```
     "build": "tsc --build && copyfiles public/*.html lib/",
     ```
-    This will copy the HTML files used for the AAD redirect flow during build.
+    This will copy the HTML files used for the Microsoft Entra redirect flow during build.

 5. Create a new `teamsSsoBot` instance in `bot/src/index` file.
 Replace the following code:
     ```